bazingalabs/RF12B/README.md

-# RF12B Library for Bazingalabs Roger
+# RF12B Library
-This is a libray for the Roger board from Bazingalabs (http://www.bazingalabs.com)
-The board uses the rf12b radio module from hoperf (http://www.hoperf.com)
+This is a library for the rf12b radio module from hoperf (http://www.hoperf.com) It implements a easy to use Arduino style interface to the radio chip.
-The code is based on the rf12 tutorial from https://loee.jottit.com/rfm12b_and_avr_-_quick_start
+The goal is to allow Arduino's to easily communicate with each other.

 for examples see the examples directory

 ## Documentation